 Capacitors in Parallel

-The following image shows capacitors connected in parallel.
+The following image shows caps connected in parallel.

 In the above circuit example, the total parallel capacitance is: